'They Just Took Everything': Caltrans Crews Clean Out Sacramento Homeless Camp Near X Street Bridge

 Caltrans also says they reached out to the city to ask for assistance for resources for the homeless community, but ultimately they are not responsible for providing those resources – the city is.

 Sweeps started on W Street on Wednesday.
-Another sweep for a camp along W and 29th Street is planned on Monday.MORE NEWS: SF Giants Need Just 1 More Win, Or Dodgers Loss, To Take NL West After 3-0 Win Over Padres
+Another sweep for a camp along W and 29th Street is planned on Monday.MORE NEWS: Gov. Newsom Unveils Plan To Vaccinate California School Kids And Employees

 In a statement, a CalTrans Representative said, “Caltrans identified the encampment under U.S. Highway 50 along the W/X between 6th and 10th Streets in Sacramento as a priority for a Sept.
 29 removal due to the safety hazard created by the excessive amount of trash and debris at the site that includes human waste and used needles.
 The department needs to clear the entire encampment for the safety of all in the area to conduct the cleanup.
 Caltrans provided the encampment occupants a 72-hour notice on September 24, and has been working with the City of Sacramento since August to offer those living at the encampment with resources and services for better living situations.”